Skip to main content

 (7) Copies of pertinent written correspondence received from and sent to the family, other health and/or social service providers.

-(C) Records shall be retained electronically to fullest extent possible.
-In the event electronic record keeping is not possible, paper records shall be maintained in accordance with this chapter and must be retained for a period of six years from the date of receipt of payment for the service or until an audit is completed whichever is longer.
-All documentation shall be made available to the department upon request.
+(C) Records are mandated to be retained electronically to fullest extent possible.
+In the event electronic record keeping is not possible, paper records will be maintained in accordance with this chapter and must be retained for a period of six years from the date of receipt of payment for the service or until an audit is completed whichever is longer.
+All documentation will be made available to the department upon request.

-(D) Upon request from a home visiting participant, providers shall provide:
+(D) Upon request from a home visiting participant, providers will provide:

 (1) A list of the types and locations of records collected, maintained, or used by the provider; and/or